-Children with special needs are experiencing a lot of feelings and sensations that are difficult for them to interpret or express.
-Sometimes a feeling can be so strong that it’s overwhelming.
+Children with special needs experience a lot of feelings and sensations that are difficult for them to interpret or express.
+Sometimes these feelings and sensations can be so strong that they become overwhelming.
 It can cause your child to act out – sometimes even making them feel cornered enough to hit a playmate, a sibling or you.
-If you’re considering medicating your child, or if you need something to serve as a companion solution to medication, try out these 4 workouts that reduce behaviors in children with special needs:
+There are many workouts that reduce behaviors in children with special needs.

 1. Medicine Ball Slam